mutabilitas/beranda/README.md

 - 👋 hi, i’m madina
-- 👀 i’m interested in ... alternative ways to tech & our digital presences, cognitive science
+- 👀 i’m interested in ... critical approaches to tech & our digital presences (personal archives baby!), cognitive science
-- 🌱 i’m currently learning ... i need to set this one concretely
+- 🌱 i’m currently learning ... how to tend & grow my digital garden
-- 🧪 i'm currently working on ... personal website malahayati.glitch.me, building by testing portfolio
+- 🧪 i'm currently working on ... personal website malahayati.glitch.me, digital garden/space

 <!---
 mutabilitas/mutabilitas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.